Just as sure as refined sugar makes you fat, welfare destroys families, and both of these hit our society in a big way in the mid-twentieth century.

 Look at a photo of people in 1920, and you will see skinny, independent, and happily married folk.
 Welfare did not hit the scene until 1935.

 Do-gooders could not understand that they were creating more poverty by giving people welfare.
 The situation is similar to what happens when you feed seagulls.
-Lefties notice that 1% of the community are in poverty, and ask, “Why not take a small amount of money from all taxpayers, to put that 1% back on their feet?
+Lefties notice that one percent of the community is in poverty and ask, “Why not take a small amount of money from all taxpayers to put that one percent back on their feet?
 Nobody will notice very much, but it will make a huge difference to the poor.”

 That’s the theory.

-As soon as bureaucrats give such moolah to the 1%, hundreds magically appear out of the woodwork, crowing, “We want money too.”
+As soon as bureaucrats give welfare to the one percent, thousands magically appear out of the woodwork, crowing, “We want money too.”